Home / Services / Built-Up Roofing

 Flood Coat & Surfacing

-Final flood coat of hot asphalt, then surfacing (gravel or cap sheet).
-Surfacing coverage rate matters for UV protection and long-term performance.
+Final flood coat of hot asphalt at specified thickness, then surfacing — loose gravel or mineral-surfaced cap sheet — at the correct coverage rate for long-term UV and impact protection.

 05

-Flashings at all penetrations using BUR-compatible materials.
+Penetration flashings (pipes, drains, HVAC curbs, parapets, expansion joints) detailed with BUR-compatible materials.
 Final inspection for complete coverage and proper detailing.
+Documentation package delivered.

 Why Keith Roofing